-Based upon the above considerations, the over-arching strategic direction for land and buildings asset management over the next three years can be summarised as a continued robust and systematic challenge to the need for and performance of the assets in the portfolio.
-A collaborative approach is being taken with other key partners, with a One Public Estate submissions planned for in Juley 2017, regarding the options appraisal review of a joint Police/Fire Headquarter.
+Based upon the above considerations, the over-arching strategic direction for land and buildings asset management over the next four years can be summarised as a continued robust and systematic challenge to the need for and performance of the assets in the portfolio.
+A collaborative approach is being taken with key partners, with discussions continuing with the police regarding joint HQ options.
 This as well as providing a response to the key issues identified above, clearly using assets collaboratively, set a broad strategic direction around which resources and action can be coordinated.
 This direction can be summarised as:

-• Reviewing the operational asset base - This is an on-going activity at the core of the Authority's service obligations and in furthering its strategic priorities under the theme of a more rigorous, business like approach, the Authority continues to 'Match Operational Resources to Risk'.
+Reviewing the operational asset base - This is an on-going activity at the core of the Authority's service obligations and in furthering its strategic priorities under the theme of a more rigorous, business like approach, the Authority continues to 'Match Operational Resources to Risk'.
 The phases of the project have involved an in-depth analysis of the need for the number, type and location of fire stations in order to explore the full range of possible options, comparing the existing portfolio against a 'blank canvas' plan for the number, type, size and location of fire stations and what opportunities this might allow for asset rationalisation.
 In terms of operational and resource efficiency, questions were raised in relation to some Retained Duty System fire stations as to whether the same level of service and response times be provided from the existing full time urban stations or from a reconfigured smaller portfolio.
-The outcomes of the work undertaken to date have indicated that there is no clear case, at present, to dispose of or change the location of any of the Authority's fire stations and the capital programme for buildings for 2017/18 onwards has been developed on this basis.
+The outcomes of the work undertaken to date have indicated that there is no clear case, at present, to dispose of or change the location of any of the Authority's fire stations and the capital programme for buildings for 2018/19 onwards has been developed on this basis.
+However, a new review called Intelligence Led Response, will commence in 2018/19 to reassess the current and potential future service requirements.